-Quick Answer: In the ACT you don’t need an annual inspection like NSW, All you just need to make sure you pay your rego renewal on time.
+Quick Answer: In the ACT you don’t need an annual inspection (like NSW) to obtain registration or renew registration for your vehicle.
+All you just need to make sure you pay your rego renewal on time.

 Here’s a summary of the registration rules for a car in the Australian Capital Territory (ACT):

-There are two main types of inspections that might be required during vehicle registration in Canberra, depending on the situation:
+There are two main types of inspections that might be required during vehicle registration in Canberra or the wider Australian Capital Territory, depending on the situation:

 This inspection focuses on the vehicle’s safety and roadworthiness.
 Here are some of the key areas mechanics will typically check:

-This inspection verifies that the vehicle you’re registering matches the information on the registration papers.
+Registration certificates for motor vehicle identification purposes are carried out verify that the road transport vehicle you’re registering matches the information on your registration form.

 Here’s what they typically check: